amarkrsinha/Random-QuoteGenertor/README.md

 # Random-QuoteGenertor
-A random quote generator using the API provided by quoteondesign.com A copy of thwee project is on the [codepen](https://codepen.io/amarkrsinha432/pen/jLaXqj?editors=0110)
+A random quote generator using the API provided by quoteondesign.com A copy of this project is on the [codepen](https://codepen.io/amarkrsinha432/pen/jLaXqj?editors=0110)